kyometori/djsmusic/README.md

-    Boolean enableQueue,         // whether we should enable the default queue system Boolean enableAutoplay,      // if set to `false`, it won't automatically play the next song of the queue Boolean enableInlineVolume,  // whether should inline volume be enable Object enableService : {     // determine which service should be enable Boolean rawFile,           // ability to play raw file Boolean youtube            // ability to play youtube link directly
+    Boolean enableQueue,         // whether we should enable the default queue system Boolean enableAutoplay,      // if set to `false`, it won't automatically play the next song of the queue Boolean enableInlineVolume,  // whether should inline volume be enable Boolean disableWarning,      // whether we should show warnings Object enableService : {     // determine which service should be enable Boolean rawFile,           // ability to play raw file Boolean youtube            // ability to play youtube link directly